Updated: Nov 19, 2022

 I found myself saying: ”there has to be another way, social media CAN'T be the ONLY way to be successful!”

 I have been doing a lot of research during my 3 month hiatus from Instagram and have found that yes, there are still other ways to market yourself outside of social media.
-Along with sharing my own personal reasons for quitting social media, I have also gathered many articles and videos from other artists and entrepreneurs who have built successful businesses without social media that I will share here.
+Along with sharing my own personal reasons for quitting social media, I have also gathered some resources from other working artists and entrepreneurs who have built successful businesses without social media that I will share here.

 So, Why am I Quitting?